DameonJWendtland/language-randomizer/README.md

 ├── translator.py    # Contains functions for translation logic and language randomization ├── gui.py           # Manages the graphical user interface
-├── options.py       # Implements the options dialog for forced languages └── help_window.py   # Implements the help dialog window
+├── options.py       # Implements the options dialog for forced languages ├── show_steps.py    # Implements the translation steps dialogue with each language which was iterated through └── help_window.py   # Implements the help dialog window
 ```